How to Write a Great Christmas Greeting to the Child You Sponsor

 Luke 2:12 “This will be a sign to you: You will find a baby wrapped in cloths and lying in a manger.”

-Your Christmas greeting is a beautiful opportunity to encourage your sponsored child that they are loved, especially during this season.
+Your Christmas greeting is a beautiful opportunity to remind the child you sponsor that they're loved and known by our Loving God, especially during this season.

 Writing a Christmas Greeting for the First Time